typhoeus/typhoeus/README.md

 Typhoeus.delete("www.example.com/posts/1")
 Typhoeus.options("www.example.com")
 ```
-#### Sending params with PUT
+#### Sending params in the body with PUT
-You must specify the Content-Type in the headers as application/x-www-form-urlencoded if you'd like to send paramaters with PUT.
-When using POST x-www-form-urlencoded is the default, but not when using PUT.
-e.g
+When using POST the content-type is set automatically to 'application/x-www-form-urlencoded'.
+Thats not the case for any other method like PUT, PATCH, HEAD and so on,  irrespective of whether you are using body or not.
+To get the same result as POST, i.e. a hash in the body coming through as params in the receiver, you need to set the content-type as shown below:
 ```ruby
 Typhoeus.put("www.example.com/posts/1",
         headers: {'Content-Type'=> "application/x-www-form-urlencoded"},